dartmouth-cs98/hack-a-thing-21f-1-tzlingard/README.md

 ## What you learned

 Working on this project, I learned the basics of Monkey C and the process of programming a Garmin watch.
-I briefly struggled understanding that Connect IQ widgets have both an XML as well as a coding component to display the UI, mainly because I am most used to Flutter which combines the UI and the coding logic.
-I also found out that Math.rand(), while similar in name and function to functions in Java and other languages, actually generates a random number for 0 to (2^31)-1 rather than 0 to 1, which required a bit of debugging to fully realize.
+I briefly struggled with understanding that Connect IQ uses behavior delegates that work alongside views, mainly because I am most used to Flutter which allows users to combine the UI and the coding logic.
+I also found out that Math.rand(), while similar in name and function to functions in Java and other languages, actually generates a random number for 0 to (2^31)-1 rather than 0 to 1, which required a bit of messing around to fully realize.

 ## Author